-The firmware for the Differential boards (Road Runner and R3), for the Camera Link boards (Karbon-CL/Neon-CL) and for the Analog boards (Alta) is download to the board automatically.
+The firmware for the Gen 1 boards is downloaded to the board automatically.
 The BitFlow driver downloads the appropriate firmware to the board during system boot.
 From time to time new firmware is released from BitFlow, either to fix known problems or to add features.
 All that is required to use the new firmware is to copy the files to the appropriate location (see below) and reboot the system.

-Firmware locations:
+Firmware location: